Government panel backs preventive statin use by adults 40 and over

 Cholesterol and Triglycerides Among Children

-In another recommendation published online on Monday, the USPSTF proposed an update to its advice on testing children and teens for dyslipidemia, that is, high cholesterol level from any cause, including the inherited condition known as familial high cholesterol.
+In another recommendation published online on Monday, the USPSTF proposed an update to its advice on testing children and teens for dyslipidemia, sometimes known as familial high cholesterol because it is usually inherited.

-As it had in 2007, the panel said there is still not enough evidence to recommend for or against screening people younger than age 20 for either high cholesterol in general, which affects roughly seven of every 100 children and teens in the U.S., or familial hypercholesterolemia, which affects one in every 200 to 500 people across North America and Europe.
+As it had in 2007, the panel said there is still not enough evidence to recommend for or against screening people younger than age 20 for the condition, which affects one in every 200 to 500 people across North America and Europe.

 The statement is in line with the advice of the UK National Screening Committee and the American Academy of Family Physicians.